maximiliantiao/IUPUI-REU/Federated Learning/README.md

 Trigger pattern size: 5 px by 5 px

-Trigger pattern location: top left corner of images
+Trigger pattern location: (1 px, 1 px) or top left corner of images

 Poisoning rate: 10% of the training dataset and 100% of testing dataset